The Hummingbird Project Ending, Explained

 The Hummingbird Project Ending

 Just as things seem bleak, Anton is able to finally figure out how to decrease the time by 1 millisecond.
 But Eva won’t let them get ahead of the game so easily, and so she presses charges against Anton.
 The genius coder is arrested by the FBI for stock market fraud.
 He then calls Vincent from jail to inform him about what just happened.
-While working on the tough terrain, the construction team comes across a message pointing towards a tower.
+While working on the tough terrain, the construction team comes across a message pointing toward a tower.

 Vincent wakes up in the ambulance and asks for his phone.
 Before he is admitted to the hospital, he buys insurance for his project, knowing full well that he has failed.
 He also asks Mark to get Anton out of jail, but the other Zaleski cousin still has one last trick up his sleeve.
 He knows about the bug in Eva’s system and uses it to slow down her network to 20 milliseconds.
 She then visits Anton in jail, who is able to secure his freedom after she agrees to drop the charges in exchange for the solution.

 Bryan visits Vincent in the hospital and says that he may just end up losing his company because he trusted the latter.
 Following this, the cancer patient is back at home.
-Mark has finally completed the project, and over a video call, he shows Vincent that they were actually able to do better than their original goal.
+Mark finally completed the project, and over a video call, he showed Vincent that they were actually able to do better than their original goal.
 The speed, now, is 15.73 milliseconds.
 But this holds significance mostly for Vincent.
 It has no real-life application anymore, as Eva has already cornered the market.

 In the end, they go to the Amish farm to apologize to the village leader.
 It starts raining, and Vincent helps the other people put the sacks into the barn.
 He tells the Amish leader that they have removed the pipe from under the community’s land.
 While waiting for the rain to subside, the cousins take shelter in the barn.
 Vincent ponders over how he would process the existence of 16 milliseconds, and Anton replies by saying that Vincent’s life would still feel as long as that of a man who has lived for 100 years.